benckx/jme-asset-viewer/README.md

 <img src="https://img.shields.io/badge/Donate-PayPal-green.svg"/>
 </a>

+⚠️ Still in development!

 # About

 3D assets made in Blender don't always appear as expected in my jMonkeyEngine game.

-Therefore, I made this tool, which is aimed at helping smooth work between 3D modellers and developers, by giving 3D modellers a tool to quickly add some assets to a jMonkeyEngine scene.
+Therefore, I made this tool to help smooth work between 3D designers and developers, by giving 3D designers a tool to quickly add some assets to a jMonkeyEngine scene.

 # How To

+## Run

+Run the Main file.
+There is no runnable yet.

 ## Build